jglanz/AMD_OC_Ryzen/README.md

         PlatformInfo section.
 You can then remove the original PlatformInfo, replacing it with PlatformInfo-MacPro7,1.
 Then rename PlatformInfo-MacPro7,1 as PlatformInfo.
 Next, provide new SNs and UUID values for this section.
 (Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either iMacPro1,1 or MacPro7,1, switching as needed with little effort.
+(See A8 above for more details.)
 Other items stored are DeviceProperties for swapped or PCIe BT modules.
 These are all present for convenience; they are not required.
 - Final EFI folder should have a structure as shown below (OC v056 as of 3/1/2020).